 As soon as you get to a safe spot, switch off your engine and take the key off the ignition keyhole.
 Do yourself a favor and don't try to start your car as you call in for help.
 Now that you're safely stopped, here are the next few things you need to do.

-Call a towing company.
+Call for a tow

 Do note, however, that having your car towed comes with a price.
-This is one of your your most convenient bets in getting out of the said situation.
+This is one of your most convenient bets in getting out of the said situation.

-Call your preferred mechanic.
+Call your trusted mechanic

 After you have successfully contacted the towing service of your choice, you may want to reach your trusty mechanic next.
-Any mechanic you know will do but it’s better if its someone you’ve had previous services with.
-He could help you drain the fuel out and the process may take precious amount of time depending on how long the wrong fuel has been in your system.
+Any mechanic you know will do but it’s better if it’s someone you’ve had previous services with.
+He could help you drain the fuel out and the process may take a precious amount of time depending on how long the wrong fuel has been in your system.

 To wrap things up, here are the things you need to remember:

-- Don’t start your engine.
+Don’t start your engine

-- Inform the gas station attendant as soon as you realize.
+Inform the gas station attendant as soon as you realize

-- Call a towing service if you’ve already gotten away from the station.
+Call a towing service if you’ve already gotten away from the station

-- Call your trusty mechanic.
+Call your trusty mechanic

-- Be calm and don’t overreact.
-It will all be alright.
+Be calm and don’t overreact.
+It will all be alright

 In addition, to avoid future misfuelling, you may opt to put some kind of reminder inside every car you own.
 If you own a sedan, crossover, and an SUV, which engine types differ from one another, stick a post-it or any kind of reminder in the cabin.
 It’s always safe to be sure.